Staff Profile:Dr Chukwumerije Okereke

 - Areas of Interest:

-Broadly, the governance of climate change and links with international development and global political economy.
+Broadly, the governance of climate change and links with international development.
 Particularly:

-- Ethical dimensions of global environmental and climate governance- e.g. the role of equity and justice in environmental regimes
+- Ethical dimensions of global environmental and climate governance- e.g. the role of equity and justice in international environmental treaties

 - Research groups / Centres:

-The Governance of Low Carbon development in Africa (Leverhulme Fellowship (Present - until April 2013)
+The Governance of Low Carbon development in Africa (Leverhulme Fellowship (May 2011 - April 2013)

-The research has the broad aim of helping to facilitate low-carbon development in Africa which is currently the poorest and most vulnerable continent to climate change.
-The specific objectives are to enhance understanding of:
+The research had the broad aim of helping to facilitate low-carbon development in Africa which is currently the poorest and most vulnerable continent to climate change.
+The specific objectives were to enhance understanding of:

 - options available to resource-rich but poorly developed African countries to achieve low-carbon growth by leveraging available public, private, national and international finance;